nsmryan/itscomputersciencetime.com/content/2022-07-24-Zig-Relocatable-Structures.md

 acceptable or not.
 Certain limitations like C pointers might be okay- I may only use this on a subset of my whole game structure, for example, or reoganize the data into a GameSave structure with only the desired data, or something like that.

+I also did not think to implement Vector types or ErrorUnions, which are totally implementable if perhaps less likely cases.
+If I have a little extra time I hope to implement them for completeness.